 For both examples the method of calculating risk was broadly the same.
 A stochastic age-structured population model was used to simulate, over a given time period, the effect of a given management strategy on the fishery.
 The simulation was run a large number of times and the risk was then calculated as the proportion of the simulation runs in which 'something bad' happened to the fishery.
 Uncertainties concerning life history parameters, or the current state of the stock, were incorporated as stochastic elements in the model.
-Expected recruitment was calculated from the Beverton and Holt stock-recruitment equation and, where recruitment was stochastic, it was assumed to follow a lognormal distribution.
-For both examples a 'steepness' of 0.95 was assumed for the stock-recruitment relationship (this implies that the expected recruitment falls to 95% of the virgin recruitment when the spawning biomass falls to 20% of its virgin value).
+Expected recruitment was calculated from the Beverton and Holt stock-recruitment equation (Beverton and Holt, 1957) and, where recruitment was stochastic, it was assumed to follow a lognormal distribution.
+For both examples a 'steepness' of 0.95 was assumed for the stock-recruitment relationship (this means that the expected recruitment falls to 95% of the virgin recruitment when the spawning biomass falls to 20% of its virgin value).

-First example
+First example.
 Full details of this risk analysis are given by Francis and Robertson (MS 1990).
-In this paper only detail sufficient to illustrate the technique are given.
+In the present paper only detail sufficient to illustrate the technique is given.
 (For simplicity, only the case where future TAC overrun is assumed to be 30% is presented here).

-'Something bad' was taken to be the biomass falling so low that the TAC could not be caught (assuming a maximum instantaneous fishing mortality of $F = 1 \text{ yr}^{-1}$ ).
-The time period used was five years.
+'Something bad' was taken to be the biomass falling so low that the TAC could not be caught (assuming a maximum instantaneous fishing mortality of F = 1yr-1).
+The time period used was 5 years.